brickrefinery/l-lang-spec/README.md

 0 STEP
 ```

-Though, obviously, we'll want to represent those peices with, well, LEGO pieces.
+Though, obviously, we'll want to represent those pieces with, well, LEGO pieces.
 This section will describe just how we are doing that.

 ### Variables